cyberark/sidecar-injector/README.md

   + **Volume Mounts** at `/conjur/secrets` and `/conjur/podinfo`

 Requires:
   + a configMap in the namespace that the sidecar resides in.
-The config map can be the Golden config or the Conjur connect config map.
+The config map can be the Golden config or the Secrets Manager connect config map.
   + The sidecar deployment manifest must include the conjur-connect configmap or the Golden configmap

 For example to add the Golden config to the sidecar manifest: